 - If you wish, and if you have the space, transfer the pasta to the saucepan, and toss to combine.
 Let the pasta cook in the sauce for a 1-2 minutes, adding a few more splashes of pasta water only if it seems a little dry.
 Alternatively, serve the pasta in bowls and top with the sauce.

-- Serve with the extra parmesan cheese on the side and red pepper flakes, if desired.
+- Serve with parmesan cheese on the side and red pepper flakes, if desired.

 Amie